Temerty Faculty of Medicine ↗ MD Program ↗

 Tenant Rights & Insurance

-What Ontario law actually protects.
+What Ontario law protects.

 Toronto rentals are governed by Ontario's Residential Tenancies Act.
 Knowing the basics protects you from landlords who count on tenants not knowing the rules.